A: Yes it does. After you've signed up, you can create a plan either for a single person or for a couple.

 A: The main factors that impact annuity rates are life expectancy and gilt yields.
 Annuity rates don't fluctuate as much as some financial markets, but they do tend to vary gradually over time.
 Rather than second-guess the future movement of annuity rates, EvolveMyRetirement® only uses current annuity rates in its calculations, which will be updated as and when annuity rates vary.
 If annuity rates change significantly in the future, then your strategy may show different results, and further optimising it may well improve it.

 A: You can, if you want, defer the start date of your state pension, in order to increase your annual pension amount.
 This can sometimes be beneficial provided you're in good health, and have a long life expectancy.
-Here's information from HMRC about this.
+Here's information from the UK government about this.
 You should also talk to your financial advisor about it.

 A: When you create your plan, it is given a number of assumptions.
 You can view these in the Assumptions section on the Plan page, where you can modify them if you wish.
 We believe that the default values make sense, but we don't assume that we necessarily know best.
-If you consult a financial advisor, he or she may consider some of these assumptions too optimistic or pessimistic, and advise you to change them.
+If you share your plan with a financial advisor, and they consider some of these assumptions too optimistic or pessimistic, they (or you) can easily change them.

 A: Economists use the word 'utility' to describe the usefulness of something.
 A utility is expressed as a number, so the bigger the utility value something has, the more useful it is considered to be.
 A utility can be calculated for every strategy.
 The higher the value of the utility, the better the strategy is deemed to be in meeting the objectives of the plan's members.